mavlink/mavlink-devguide/en/services/component_def.md

 ## Parameter

-For the example above, the param `MAX_PAN_RATE` can be set using the `PARAM_EXT` parameter protocol (for more information, check the [camera definition](../services/camera_def.md)).
+For the example above, the parameter `MAX_PAN_RATE` can be set using the `PARAM_EXT` parameter protocol (for more information, check the [camera definition](../services/camera_def.md)).

 ## Compression of definition file

 In order to save flash space on the component and during transfer, the file can be compressed using gzip.
-If the URL of the definition file ends with `.xml.gz` it is the gzip compressed stream.
+If the URL of the definition file ends with `.xml.gz` it is the gzip compressed stream of the text file.
-(Not that only the file stream is compressed but it is not an actual zip archive like `.zip` or `.tar.gz`.
+(Note that only the file stream is compressed but it is not an archive like `.zip` or `.tar.gz`, so there is no folder structure.)